jaylenbrinsontech/Help-desk---ticket-system-project-/README.md

-# IT Help Desk Ticketing System Lab – Spiceworks
+# 💻 IT Help Desk Ticketing System Lab – Spiceworks

-## Project Overview
+## 📌 Project Overview
 This project simulates a real-world IT Help Desk environment using **Spiceworks Help Desk**.
 The goal was to practice handling support tickets from creation to resolution, similar to what an entry-level IT Support or Help Desk Technician would do.

 I created and managed multiple tickets based on common workplace IT issues and documented each step of the troubleshooting and resolution process.

 ---

-## Objectives
+## 🎯 Objectives
 - Understand the help desk ticket lifecycle
 - Practice documenting IT issues and resolutions
 - Simulate real-world troubleshooting scenarios
 - Gain hands-on experience with a ticketing system

 ---

-## Tools Used
+## 🛠️ Tools Used
 - Spiceworks Help Desk (Web-based)
 - Web Browser
 - GitHub (for documentation and portfolio)

 ---

-## Skills Demonstrated
+## 🚀 Skills Demonstrated
 - Ticket creation and management
 - Troubleshooting and problem-solving
 - Writing internal technician notes
 - Incident documentation
 - Basic IT support workflows
-- Communication of technical issues clearly
+- Clear communication of technical issues

 ---

-## Ticketing Workflow Demonstrated
+## 🔄 Ticketing Workflow Demonstrated
 1. User submits an issue
 2. Ticket is created in the system
 3. Issue is reviewed and categorized